3DPrintDemon/CanBus_Troubleshooting/README.md

 ```
 Now use the back arrow to go all the way to the last entry in the file & work up from there.
 This is the return for the system trying to start the can0 network.

-You should see somehting like this, the lines below means the assigned node is active & connected
+You should see something like this, the lines below means the assigned node is active & connected
 ```
 mcu 'mcu': Starting CAN connect
 Loaded MCU 'mcu’…..